From High School

 High school students in Worcester, Wicomico, Somerset and Dorchester counties could be eligible to receive college credit for certain occupational courses they completed in high school with a grade of “B” or better (these are not dual enrolled courses you took in high school for high school and college credit . . . we have those credits on your Wor-Wic transcript already).

-Students must have a copy of their high school transcripts forwarded to the registrar within three years of their high school graduation and prior to registering for classes at Wor-Wic.
-In order to be awarded credit for these courses, students must complete at least one 100-level course at Wor-Wic.
+Students must have a copy of their high school transcripts forwarded to the registrar within three years of their high school graduation.
+In order to be awarded credit for these courses, students must complete at least one 100-level course at Wor-Wic and make a request through an advisor to evaluate their high school transcript before credits are applied.

 From Standardized Testing Agencies